 The Mercator Institute collects and automatically stores information your browser sends in the protocol files of the web server.
 This includes:

-- time of the request to the server
+- Date and time of the request to the server,

-The temporary storage of the IP address by the system is necessary to enable the website to be delivered to your computer.
-To do this, the IP address of your computer must remain stored for the duration of the session.
+The temporary storage of the IP address by the system is necessary to enable delivery of the website to your computer.

-In addition, the data helps us to ensure the security of our information technology systems and to optimize our website.
+In addition, we use the data to ensure the security of our information technology systems and to optimize our website.
 An evaluation of the data for marketing purposes does not take place in this context.

-Of the above data, the IP address is considered to be personal.
-Your IP address will be stored for a maximum of 7 days and then completely anonymized (deleted or alienated).
-After that time, the above data is no longer personal.
+Of the aforementioned data, the IP address is considered personal.
+Your IP address is partially anonymized before it is stored, the establishment of a personal reference is no longer possible.
+After that time, the aforementioned data is no longer personal.
 It shall be deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.

 The legal basis for the temporary storage of data and log files is Chapter 6 Art.
 1 (f) of the GDPR, because the University of Cologne has a legitimate interest in identifying and eliminating malfunctions and in optimizing its website.